jprokay/jprokay/README.md

 For more, checkout my [🏡 Homepage](https://jprokay.com)

-If you want to really see how much code I am committing at my job: (Here is my work GitHub)[https://github.com/jprokay-counterpart]
+If you want to really see how much code I am committing at my job: [Here is my GitHub profile for work](https://github.com/jprokay-counterpart)